Fire Pits for Wood Deck

 Roundtop fire pit with a metal top and cover for the burn bowl.
 It will have a wicker type look for the bottom panels with a door that will have the controls and a 20-pound propane tank behind it.
 A handle hole in the door will allow easy access.

 The top will be 37 inches across and 24.5 inches tall.
-Fire bowl is 21 inches across and will have clear glass rocks for burn bowl fill.
+The fire bowl is 21 inches across and will have clear glass rocks for burn bowl fill.

 This fire pit will match the Colebrook collection of patio furniture, see my Colebrook patio furniture review here.